 - An STR permit will be considered similar to a privileged license in that revocation can occur without Board action for issues such as non-payment of fees and noncompliance.
 Any revocation would provide for appropriate and timely administrative appellate review. - STR permits must be renewed annually.
 Property owners should be aware that standards are subject to change over time and that there is no guarantee a permit will be renewed. - Three permitting tiers are proposed.
 These tiers are intended to recognize that below certain thresholds, and with appropriate standards in place, an STR is expected to reasonably function similarly to other residential uses.
 However, as occupancy increases, impacts to surrounding properties have the potential to increase.
-In these cases, further scrutiny may be needed to determine if the scale of the proposed STR is appropriate on the specific property and if additional mitigation can reduce impacts to a reasonable level. - o Tier 1: STRs with a maximum occupancy of 10 persons or less; standard STR permit required.
-(Note: 10 or fewer is a common break point for uses like group homes and within the International Building Code's "R" occupancy.) - Tier 2: STRs with a maximum occupancy of 11-20 persons; discretionary permit required in most regulatory zones. - Tier 3: STRs with a maximum occupancy of 21 or more persons; only allowed in areas where hotels/motels allowed; with discretionary permit; requires commercial standards.
+In these cases, further scrutiny may be needed to determine if the scale of the proposed STR is appropriate on the specific property and if additional mitigation can reduce impacts to a reasonable level. - Tier 1: STRs with a maximum occupancy of 10 persons or less; standard STR permit required; issued upon meeting requirements (Note: 10 or fewer is a common break point for uses like group homes and within the International Building Code's "R" occupancies.) - Tier 2: STRs with a maximum occupancy of 11-20 persons; in most regulatory zones, this would require an Administrative Review (AR) Permit (discretionary permit that